MaastrichtU-IDS/dsri-documentation/website/docs/introduction.md

 slug: /
 ---

-The Data Science Research Infrastructure is an [OpenShift](https://www.openshift.com/) cluster based on the [MapR](https://mapr.com/) Distributed File System, using [Kubernetes](https://kubernetes.io/) containers orchestration.
+The Data Science Research Infrastructure is an [OKD](https://www.okd.io/) cluster (the open source version of [OpenShift](https://www.openshift.com/)), using the [MapR](https://mapr.com/) Distributed File System, using [Kubernetes](https://kubernetes.io/) containers orchestration.

-The DSRI provides a graphical user interface to easily run and manage services ([OKD](https://www.okd.io/), the Open Source version of [OpenShift](https://www.openshift.com/)).
+The DSRI provides a graphical user interface on top of the [Kubernetes](https://kubernetes.io/) containers orchestration to easily deploy and manage services.

 ## Getting started